 I have also experienced a different kind of healing through volunteering with Big Brothers Big Sisters and a local women's shelter, and it opened my eyes to the needs of women in at-risk groups.
-It then became a dream of mine to utilize my 10+ years of business and marketing experience to create an organization that makes it easier for vulnerable women to find their path to a successful healing journey.
+It then became a dream of mine to utilize my 10+ years of business and marketing experience to create an organization that makes it easier for others to find their path to a successful healing journey.

 Catherine Apicella, MPT PYT, PRPC

 Helping others improve their well-being has been my focus for over 20 years.
 As a physical therapist specializing in pelvic health, I have been furthering my education, which has included training in Medical Therapeutic Yoga and mentorship in The Feldenkrais Method, to develop a treatment philosophy that honors each client as an individual with unique life experiences that profoundly affect the way dysfunction manifests within the body.
 My desire to better help my patients, along with my recognition of the limitations of traditional physical therapy practice, has put me on a path to provide a unique, total-body approach to healing.

 I continue to further my knowledge in all areas of women's health and pelvic health by attending continuing education courses and volunteering as a teaching assistant.
-I am also pursuing certification as a Postpartum Corrective Exercise Specialist I am thrilled to partner with Crystal to help improve the lives of all women.
+I am also pursuing certification as a Postpartum Corrective Exercise Specialist I am thrilled to partner with Crystal to help improve the lives of as many people as I can.

 “I am only one, but I am one.
 I cannot do everything, but I can do something.
 And I will not let what I cannot do interfere with what I can do.” – Edward Everett Hale